caroucintra/FEUP-LBAW/EBD.md

 | category_name	      | ENUM ('Clothing', 'Painting', 'Jewelry', 'Sculpture', 'Furniture', 'Accessories', 'Other') |

 ### 3. Schema validation
-To validate the Relational Schema obtained from the Conceptual Model, all functional dependencies are identified and the normalization of all relation schemas is accomplished.
-Should it be necessary, in case the scheme is not in the Boyce–Codd Normal Form (BCNF), the relational schema is refined using normalization.

 | **TABLE R01**                | Authenticated_User                                                                          |
 |------------------------------|---------------------------------------------------------------------------------------------|